-- 1. Remove sewage drain hose from cylindrical compartment near water service center or LP fill, depending on model. - 2.
-Remove dust cap from sewage drain outlet and connect sewage drain hose.
+2. Remove dust cap from sewage drain outlet and connect sewage drain hose.
 Be sure it is firmly attached.

-Sewage Drain Outlet (Located in driver side compartment) -Typical View dislodge any waste and ensure complete drainage.
-Close Black Waste Tank Drain valve as soon as tank is empty.
+Sewage Drain Outlet/Dust Cap (Located in driver side compartment) -Typical View

 - 3. Place the outlet end of sewage drain hose into disposal opening. - 4.
 Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
-Move the hose gently about to
+Move the hose gently about to dislodge any waste and ensure complete drainage.
+Close the Black Waste Tank Drain valve as soon as tank is empty.